OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-samba-server.md

         option 'guest_ok'               'no'
 ```

-The main configurations that are needed are the `name`, `path`, and `users`.
-The `name` will be the name that appears devices accessing it.
-The `path` is the directory (or file) you want to share.
-Setting `read_only` to `no` will mean that anyone accessing the shared folder can change its contents, while `guest_ok` set to `no` means access is only granted after authentication.
+The main configurations that are needed are the `name`, `path`, and `users`:

+* The `name` will be the name that appears devices accessing it.
+* The `path` is the directory (or file) you want to share.
+* Setting `read_only` to `no` will mean that anyone accessing the shared folder can change its contents
+* While having `guest_ok` set to `no` means access is only granted after authentication.

->The `/etc/config/samba` file is a Universal Configuration Interface file, LEDE uses it to simplify configuration of system services.
+>The `/etc/config/samba` file is a Universal Configuration Interface (UCI) file, LEDE uses it to simplify configuration of system services.

 Next, we'll have to fiddle with `/etc/samba/smb.conf.template`.
 Opening it with our editor will greet us with this: